 History Curriculum (Herne Junior School)

 At Herne Junior School, we help our pupils to gain a coherent, chronological knowledge and understanding of Britain’s past and that of the wider world.
 We foster their curiosity to know more about the past and equip them to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps them to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 In order to promote what it means to be a good British citizen.
 We aim to work collaboratively to become ‘History Detectives’, using primary and secondary sources following the six step enquiry approach.
-We adopt an imaginative and creative curriculum model exploring and celebrating our local area and community where possible, these include, exploring the Bronze Age Barrows at the Heath, an archaeological dig, round house and Anderson Shelter on the school grounds, Fishbourne Roman Palace and Butser Ancient Farm.
+We adopt an imaginative and creative curriculum model exploring and celebrating our local area and community where possible, these include, exploring the Bronze Age Barrows at the Heath, developing enquiry skills using our very own archaeological dig and round house in our nature area; a trip to Fishbourne Roman Palace, the Watercress Line and Butser Ancient Farm.
 Additionally, we encourage appropriate members of the local community to share their experiences and sources of evidence with the children.

 Through our rich thematic approach we seek to inspire every mind.
 Our pupils learn key knowledge and concepts such as chronology, characteristic features, change and continuity, cause and consequence, significance, interpretation and historical enquiry.
 Additionally, they will draw connections to local, national, international, cultural, economic, military, political, religious and social history.

 - Year 3 – Herne Histories: Journey Through Time (British Study, Stone age to Iron Age) & Rocking Romans.